niharhEAVR/Cohort-3.0-DevOPs/11_class/01_notes/02_class_context.md

 ---

+6. If the current setups works fine then go forward and create an image and in images section Whenever you see this:

+> ✅ **Reboot instance**

+**Never leave it checked if you're actively running a pipeline** Only leave it checked if you're okay with stopping your entire system temporarily for a **very clean snapshot**.

-6. If the current setups works fine then go forward and create an image, then a launch template with a specification of base instance (including the security group for ssh and 8080) and in userdata section paste this:
+- Then create a launch template with a specification of base instance (including the security group for ssh and 8080) and in userdata section paste this:

 ```sh
 #!/bin/bash